wtcooper/DataProductsCourse/RDataViz.md

 Heatmap
 ========================================================

- - A heatmap representation of the data is provided (Heatmap tab) in order to visualize the relationships between columns.
-Note: the data are scaled between 0-1:
+ - A heatmap representation of the data is provided ("Heatmap"" tab) in order to visualize relationships between columns.
+Note: the data are scaled between 0-1, and any factor level variables can be dummy coded (aka one-hot encoded):

 ![plot of chunk unnamed-chunk-2](RDataViz-figure/unnamed-chunk-2-1.png)